mrrusof/mrrusof.github.io/_posts/2016-06-18-how-does-johnson-trotter-work.markdown

 }
 {% endhighlight %}

-My interpretation of Johnson's rules.
+My interpretation of Johnson's rules or *Method in Terms of Marks*.

 {% highlight asciidoc %}
 JohnsonTrotter(S, N)